Onboarding & Booking Redesign

 Future Proofing

-Ownership
+Ownership Was Key

-Ownership
+Ownership Was Key

-Marketing owned: copy, imagery, messaging, and offers.
+Marketing owned: copy, imagery concept, messaging, and offers.

 Design and Engineering owned: evolving layout structure, hierarchy, and interaction patterns.